Energy Sector Is Driving New Projects and Use of EDT

-The combined market for Engineering Design Tools (EDT) for Plants and Infrastructure market remains strong globally.
-The collective market of plants and infrastructure domains includes much of what is built in the world today, including buildings, bridges, city infrastructure, roads and highways, offshore, rail transportation, electrical power generation and grids, manufacturing plants, mining facilities, utility infrastructure, oil and gas facilities, and chemical and other process industry plants.
+The combined market for engineering design tools (EDT) for plants and infrastructure remains strong globally.
+The collective market of plants and infrastructure domains includes much of what that is built in the world today, including buildings, bridges, city infrastructure, roads and highways, offshore, rail transportation, electrical power generation and grids, manufacturing plants, mining facilities, utility infrastructure, oil and gas facilities, and chemical and other process industry plants.

 Projects in both plants and infrastructure have become very large, exceedingly complex, of long duration, and highly expensive.

-The execution of these massive projects often requires the forming of joint ventures or partnerships of engineering, construction, and owner organizations.
+Executing these massive projects often requires joint ventures or partnerships between engineering, construction, and owner/operator organizations.

-Different market dynamics exist between the industry and infrastructure domains.
-Users need to know the capabilities and strategies of suppliers for their market.
-Additionally, both EPCs and owner-operators need to be aware of the market and the technologies affecting it.
+The plant and infrastructure domains have different market dynamics.
+Users need to know the capabilities and strategies of suppliers for their particular market.
+Additionally, both EPCs and owner-operators need to be aware of the market and relevant technologies.
+This study answers key questions, such as:

 - How can suppliers increase their value proposition?